momentohq/terraform-provider-momento/CONTRIBUTING.template.md

 1. Clone the repository
 2. Enter the repository directory
-3. Build the provider using the Go `install` command:
+3. Build the provider by running the Go `install` command at the root of the `terraform-provider-momento` repo:

     ```shell
     go install .